Mallobathra campbellica

 Mallobathra campbellica is a moth of the family Psychidae.
 This species is endemic to New Zealand and is found only on Campbell Island.
+The larvae of this species inhabit leaf litter while the adults can be found in sheltered clearings amongst scrub.
+Adults are on the wing in December and January.

 Taxonomy

-This species was first described by John Stewart Dugdale in 1971.
+This species was first described by John S. Dugdale in 1971.
 The female holotype specimen was collected by Guillermo Kuschel in January at Beeman Camp on Campbell Island and is held at the New Zealand Arthropod Collection.

 Description

 Dugdale described the larvae of this species as follows:

 Dugdale described the adult female of this species as follows:

 Distribution

 This species is endemic to New Zealand and is found only on Campbell Island.

 Behaviour

 The adults are on the wing in December and January.

 Habitat

 The adults of this species inhabit sheltered clearings amongst scrub where as the larvae inhabit leaf litter.